baronfel/tuf-dotnet/README.md

-# tuf-dotnet
+# TUF for .NET

 A .NET implementation of parts of The Update Framework (TUF) and utilities for canonical JSON handling.

 This repository contains two libraries, tests, and examples:

 - `CanonicalJson/` — utilities for producing and parsing canonical JSON.
-- `tuf-dotnet/` — models and serialization helpers for TUF metadata and signing.
+- `TUF/` — models and serialization helpers for TUF metadata and signing.
 - `examples/` — example applications demonstrating TUF usage patterns.
 - Test projects for both libraries under `*.Tests` directories.